 Centred Leadership Model following observations of leaders and their

 followers during the 1970s.
+Under this theory leaders are responsible for three functions; the task, the individual and the team.
 Adair captured his theory in a three circle

 diagram; in which each of the circles overlapped.